Skip to main content

 Vaccination

 Vaccination remains a critical part of our response to coronavirus and is the most important thing an individual can do to protect themselves and others.
 Vaccines have been developed quickly and safely during the pandemic, saved thousands of lives, and significantly weakened the link between the infection, serious disease, hospitalisations and death.
-This is why it is so important for everyone to take up their offer of a vaccine and ensure they have the protection it offers from current and future variants.
+This is why it is so important for everyone who is eligible to take up the offer of a vaccine and ensure they have the protection it offers from current and future variants.

 Flu can be very serious.
 Like coronvirus, it is caused by a virus and it can lead to illnesses such as bronchitis and pneumonia, which may need treatment in hospital.
 Flu is more likely to be serious for workers with a long term health condition, are pregnant, or are older.
 The people at high risk of coronavirus are generally the same people at increased risk of becoming very ill with flu.
 Every year, hundreds of people are admitted to hospital or intensive care units with flu.
 Having a flu vaccine every year is one of the most effective ways to protect against flu.

 You should consider enabling staff to take time off for their vaccination appointments.
+This will help protect the individual, their colleagues and the wider community.

-Vulnerable Workers
+Vulnerable workers

 Disabled workers and workers with health conditions